Andrew Henderson

 Inheritance Tax Varies State to State

-An inheritance tax is imposed only on the amount of the inheritance that is above a certain threshold, which is determined by an exemption (given based on your relationship with the deceased and inheritance value).
+An inheritance tax is imposed only on the amount of the inheritance that is above a certain threshold.
+It’s determined by an exemption based on your relationship with the deceased and inheritance value.

-Above the threshold, the state inheritance taxes are determined on a sliding basis, starting from a single digit and going up to 18%.
+Above the threshold, the state inheritance taxes are determined on a sliding basis.
+In 2023, the federal estate tax ranges from rates of 18% to 40%.

 How to Reduce Inheritance Tax